The 1312 Extent

 The translation is by Peter Hopkins under the guidance of Maureen Roberts, and has been checked and corrected by Dr Mark Page.

-We are very grateful to Miss J S Ringrose, Deputy Keeper of Manuscripts at Cambridge University Library, for transcribing annotations that are not legible on the microfilm.
+We are very grateful to Miss J S Ringrose, Deputy Keeper of Manuscripts at Cambridge University Library, for transcribing in 2000 annotations that were not legible on the microfilm.
+In 2020 Cambridge University Library supplied high-resolution images which have enabled some corrections to be made, and the Library has kindly allowed us to reproduce these images alongside our revised translation.

 Click on the thumbnails below to download the transcripts, with or without images.